lunabrain-ai/lunabrain/site/content/blog/embeddings-database-news-april-2023/index.md

 ### How to use BERT to generate Embeddings

 To get started, you'll want to setup a Python environment and install the `sentence-transformers` library.
-Feel free to follow along here in your own environment or you can clone this code from [GitHub](#TODO) directly.
+Feel free to follow along here in your own environment, but I'll paste the outputs here for you to view also.
 (This is basically just a modified version of the tutorial from [sentence-transformers](https://www.sbert.net/examples/applications/computing-embeddings/README.html?highlight=embedding).)